flokleiser/nextjs-flo/README.md

     - [ ] Auto hover on page reload

-    - [ ] Change to image on small screen

     - [ ] Idea: make sliced cards fly in

     - [ ] Look into alpha masks using css --> only non transparent part hoverable
-    - [ ] Make image not squished when small screen

     - [ ] General 3: links transform more on hover

     - [ ] idea 1: Background card
     - [ ] idea 2: mouse cursor effects? background gradient changing on mouse hover etc
-    - [ ] idea 4: projects images scrolling by (in the background or in the middle)

 - [ ] Look into cursor pointer (why does it work on navbar)